813 words

 GitHub Actions:#

-• Great for small, fast-moving projects
+• Perfect for small, fast-moving projects

-• Debugging turns into guesswork
+• Debugging slides into guesswork

 GitLab CI:#